jamespole/cellsites/ident/index.md

 ![](https://f001.backblazeb2.com/file/CellSites/NZ/AUK/Rodney/20170318-143739.jpg)

-2degrees cell sites usually use Huwawei cabinets which can be seen on the left in the below photo.
-Note that Spark also uses Huawei cabinets.
-Some sites have a different type of cabinet for the power supply which is shown on the right in the photo below.
+Newer 2degrees cell sites usually use Huwawei cabinets which can be seen on the left in the below photo.
+Huawei cabinets have distinctive rounded corners.
+Note that Spark also uses these Huawei cabinets.
+Some sites have a different type of cabinet for the power supply which is shown in the middle in the photo below.

 ![](https://f001.backblazeb2.com/file/CellSites/NZ/AUK/Rodney/20170318-143642.jpg)